irenetrampoline/irenetrampoline.github.io/reading-list.md

 ---

 <h1 class="owner-name">Reading List</h1>
 I like to share what I'm reading to keep me motivated.
-For academic papers, see my [papers repo](http://www.github.com/irenetrampoline/papers).
+For academic papers, see my [papers repo](http://www.github.com/irenetrampoline/papers), which is probably outdated.
 Below are books I've read.

 <hr>
 <!-- **Currently reading**